 Press the TUNE control up or down to increase or decrease the frequency.
 If you press and hold the button, the radio will continue to tune until you release the button.
 The frequency will be displayed and continuously updated while the button is pressed.

 Balance

 The Balance control adjusts the left-to-right speaker balance.
-Press the AUDIO button, select BALANCE, then press SEEK + or SEEK - to adjust the balance.
+Press the AUDIO button, select BALANCE, then turn the volume knob to adjust the balance.

 Fade